Emperor Yingzong of Ming

-Childhood and accession
+Early life and accession

-Zhu Qizhen, the future Emperor Yingzong, was born on 29 November 1427 as the elder of the two sons of the Xuande Emperor.
+Zhu Qizhen, the future Emperor Yingzong, was born on 29 November 1427 as the elder of the two sons of the Xuande Emperor, the fifth emperor of China's Ming dynasty.
 The Emperor was overjoyed by his son's birth and showed him love and affection.
 Zhu Qizhen's mother, Lady Sun, was one of the Emperor's concubines.
 The Xuande Emperor designated him heir to the throne on 20 February 1428, and promoted Lady Sun to empress in March of the same year.
 He also ensured that Zhu Qizhen received proper military training.
 In 1433, the Ministry of War assembled a detachment of 7,112 physically fit 11–12-year-old youths, as ordered by the Emperor, and the prince was appointed as their commander.
-According to historian Fang Chao-ying, Zhu Qizhen began his education with his teacher, who was likely the eunuch and former pedagogue Wang Zhen.
+According to historian Fang Chao-ying, Zhu Qizhen began his education with his teacher, who was likely the court eunuch and former pedagogue Wang Zhen.

 The Xuande Emperor died on 31 January 1435 after a brief illness.
 Zhu Qizhen was only eight years old, prompting a proposal to place his father's younger brother Zhu Zhanshan, Prince of Xiang, on the throne.
-The 17th-century Chinese historian Mao Qiling claims that Zhu Qizhen's grandmother, Empress Dowager Zhang, supported Zhu Zhanshan.
+The 17th-century Chinese historian Mao Qiling claims that the late emperor's mother, Empress Dowager Zhang, supported Zhu Zhanshan.
 Empress Sun quickly intervened and prevented Zhu Zhanshan's ascension, resulting in Zhu Qizhen being crowned as the new emperor.
 Despite this, Lady Zhang still held significant influence in the government.

 In contrast, the editors of the History of Ming, the official history of the Ming dynasty completed in 1739, portrayed Empress Dowager Zhang as a supporter of Zhu Qizhen's rights.
-According to their version, she summoned all three grand secretaries – Yang Shiqi, Yang Rong, and Yang Pu – and emphasized that Zhu Qizhen was now emperor.
+According to their version, she summoned the grand secretaries—Yang Shiqi, Yang Rong, and Yang Pu, known as the "Three Yangs"—and emphasized that Zhu Qizhen was now emperor.
 Thereupon, the grand secretaries expressed their allegiance to the young prince, followed by the entire court.